khadgachy07/interview_questions/ques.md

 Ethereum will shift to PoR after 2022
 True
 False ✅

+Which of the following are essential building blocks for the EVM :
+Stack ✅
+Memory
+Program Counter
+Arrays

+What is the data structure which is used to store the Ethereum state called?
+Merkle Patricia Trie ✅
+Graphs
+Heaps
+Arrays

+A blockchain fundamentally works on the concepts of cryptography True ✅
+False

+EVM has OPCODES, which represent hardware-level instructions for the virtual machine True ✅
+False

+The EVM supports infinite recursion
+True
+False ✅

+Ethereum is a distributed state machine :
+True ✅
+False

+Ethereum Virtual Machine is a computer in London that can be accessed remotely True
+False ✅

+There is only one Ethereum Client implementation available - in Solidity True
+False ✅

+Smart contracts on Ethereum can only be written in Solidity True
+False ✅

+The EVM runs on specialized hardware
+True
+False ✅

+EVM defines the rules of computation for states from block to block.
+True ✅
+False

 Who can modify the existing state of a blockchain?
 Miners
 Satoshi Nakamoto